Separating Ontology and Impressions through Articulation

-There is an experience of intelligence and of recognition that I can best describe as objects of the mind.
-Looking at that distinct unit of blackness, with its hard edges, and cold touch, it makes itself known to me as my phone.
+On my table exists a black object, hard-edged and cold in touch.
+This graph of properties makes itself aware to me as my phone.
 It creates the experience of recognition and understanding of a thing; an object.
-I am also able to experience the transition to other objects.
-I can think about the phone calls I still have to do or the messages from other people I just read.
+I am also able to experience the transition to other such objects.
+I remember the calls I still have to take or the messages I read.
 I can travel between objects with more or less ease and sometimes it isn’t even me who is doing the active traveling.
 I just get pulled along by some force yet unknown to me.
-All this is to say: Relations between those objects exist.
-And from that observation, I constructed the idea of an ontology.
-It doesn’t exist in a real sense as something I can point to and say: See, that is ontology.
-But it is a good enough concept to describe my experience of understanding and thinking.
+All this is to say: Relations between those objects exist and from that observation, I constructed the idea of an ontology.
+It doesn’t exist in a real sense as something I can point towards but it is a good enough concept to describe that experience.

-And through the act of articulation, I found a new and more useful way of defining impressions: It’s all those experiences that elude themselves from full understanding, from any way of articulation and sharing with the outside world.
-They are forever locked into my consciousness.
-But at the same time impressions carry the hope of a shared world.
+At the same time, impressions carry the hope of a shared world.
 I experience green or pain and I believe you do so too.
-And I go a step beyond and believe your experience is the same as mine (A2).
+I even go a step further and believe your experience is the same as mine (A2).
 I cannot share my impressions but I can believe that it is shared already between all of us.

-To summarize, there are two types of experience: impressions and understanding.
+Coming to an end, there are two types of experience: impressions and understanding.
 The latter is born out of the former but they are still separate spheres.
 And now I leave myself with the following question: Is the experience of “me” an impression or object of the mind?

 - Essay series index